This is Eva. She is here to ask some of the questions we think you might have about our Eco Actions.

 - Timber from high conservation-value forests or from areas being transformed from natural forests into tree plantations

 We are committed to continuously improving our total performance in the areas covered by the Supplier Standard.
-Our suppliers are subject to performance evaluation to ensure compliance and adhere to our Code of Conduct to continue to partner with SCA.
+Our suppliers are subject to performance evaluation to ensure compliance and adhere to our Code of Conduct to continue to partner with Essity.

 Eva: How do I know the materials in TENA products come from responsible sources?

 Answer: Our suppliers have to meet our industry-leading set of standards.
 They have to undertake a rigorous screening process followed by independent checks to ensure their materials are responsibly produced.